+Wrong table ,see the key. and no valuable inference, missing data should be dropped first 5-4=1

 Provide a description of the statistical methods for the model you fit to address the question of an association between LDL and age.

 Seeing that both LDL and age are continuous variables, we should use linear regression to test if there is an association between these two variables.

+SE are from?
+3-1=2

 Is this a saturated model?
 Explain your answer.